top of page

 Part of HigherCx

-HigherCx works with the body’s energy, movement patterns, and nervous system responses to restore life force, balance trauma, and support resilience.
-It’s designed for people recovering from long-term stress, complex conditions like Long COVID, and anyone seeking deeper mind-body integration.
+HigherCx works with the body’s energy, movement patterns, and nervous system responses to restore life force, balance stress, and support resilience.
+It’s designed for people recovering from long-term stress, and anyone seeking deeper mind-body integration.

-Cross Crawl is one of many techniques used in this method to re-establish brain-body communication, support trauma integration, and bring the system out of what we call the “void state”—a place of energetic disconnection and overwhelm.
+Cross Crawl is one of many techniques used in this method to re-establish brain-body communication, support integration, and bring the system out of what we call the “void state,” a place of energetic disconnection and overwhelm.

 🔬 Research Opportunity